 4. Pack for One Week

 Remember, you cannot pack for every possible likelihood.
-If you are doing a long backpacking trip around the world or to multiple countries as many of our readers do, I controversially suggest that you leave your snow jacket at home unless you plan to use at the very beginning of your trip (and don’t mind donating or sending home).
+If you are doing a long backpacking trip around the world or to multiple countries as many of our readers do, I controversially suggest that you leave your snow jacket at home unless you plan to use it at the very beginning of your trip (and don’t mind donating or sending home).

 Here’s the deal: Mountain towns carry mountain gear.
 Beach towns carry beach clothes.
-Plus, you may meet other travelers to swap clothes and gear with (as I did for trekking in Nepal!).
+Plus, you may meet other travellers to swap clothes and gear with (as I did for trekking in Nepal!).
 I’ve learned the hard way, sometimes it’s easier to purchase a couple of things in-country than lug it around.

 5. Do Your Laundry

 Plan to do laundry along the road!
 You can handwash your basics like socks and underwear.
-This is just another reason I recommend Dr. Bronner’s bar, which can be used for body soap or laundry detergent.
+This is just another reason I recommend Dr Bronner’s bar, which can be used for body soap or laundry detergent.
 In many countries, you can save time and money by dropping off your dirty clothes at a cleaning service too.

 6. Pack Layers